 The IPWEA/AAPA Technical Specification for Supply and Laying of Hot Asphalt Road Surfacing (Rev 3) provides advice on which dense grade designs should be used in particular circumstances.

 Other things to consider:

-If a dense graded asphalt surface is to be opened to traffic immediately.
-We recommend spreading sand lightly on the surface to minimise scuffing while the asphalt is still hot.
-The slippery surface must be signposted with the appropriate warning signage.
+If a dense-graded asphalt surface needs to be immediately opened to traffic, consider spreading sand lightly on the surface to minimise scuffing while the asphalt is still hot.
+Please ensure slippery surfaces are signposted with the appropriate warning signage.
 In areas where there are significant braking and turning movements and/or increased commercial traffic, it is recommended that ‘intersection’ mixes are used or alternatively stiffer and/or modified bitumen binders within the mix design.
 When laying dense grade asphalts, it is recommended that layer thicknesses are not less than 2.5 times the stone size or greater than 5 times the stone size, e.g. 10AC should be no thinner than 25mm or thicker than 50mm.
 When laying multi-layer asphalts, the previous layer must be allowed to cool below 40 degrees celsius.
 Compaction should be initially provided by a steel roller and back-rolled with a rubber-tyred roller.

 Open grade asphalt is used all over Australia and overseas to provide a safe driving surface in wet weather conditions.
 It is also used to reduce noise levels in urban areas.